tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/germany.rst

 .. image:: germany/pos-upgrade.png
    :align: center
-   :alt: Upgrading Odoo Point of Sale from the Apps dashboard
+   :alt: Upgrading CoquiAPPs Point of Sale from the Apps dashboard

 Register your company at the financial authority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~